benri/MyNurfApp/README.md

 # MyNurfApp
-Application that plays with the Riot Games API, specifically for NURF.
+Application that plays with the Riot Games API, specifically for URF.